Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 3. Add the Metadata viewer widget to the form.

-4. Add the File viewer widget to the form.

-5. Select the **Advanced** tab of the Metadata viewer widget on the **Field Editor** pane.
+4. Select the **Advanced** tab of the Metadata viewer widget on the **Field Editor** pane.

-6. From the **Linked attach file widget** drop down menu select the Attach file widget you want to link with the Metadata viewer.
+5. From the **Linked attach file widget** drop down menu select the Attach file widget you want to link with the Metadata viewer.

    You can add more than one Attach file widget and Metadata viewer widgets to a single form.

-7. Select the **Advanced** tab of the File viewer widget on the **Field Editor** pane.

-8. From the **Linked attach file widget** drop down menu select the Attach file widget you want to link with the File viewer.

 The advanced properties for the Metadata viewer are: